-On that basis alone, a visit to Ben’s is warranted, and some locals do continue to stop by out of an ongoing respect for the place, and for the Ali family who own it.
+On that basis alone, a visit to Ben’s is warranted.
+You’ll find yourself among a cross-section of locals: by day, workers from nearby municipal office buildings, students, and shoppers; by night, nightclubbers, cops, and neighborhood regulars.
+Often, it seems that everyone knows one another, and the Ali family, who own Ben’s.
 Walls are hung with photographs that cover the history of the city and of Ben’s, and include snapshots of the many celebrities who’ve dined here, from President Obama to Mary J. Blige.

-Of course, most folks go to Ben’s for the food, which is ultra cheap and usually tasty.
-Most famous is the half-smoke sandwich, which is a 1/4-pound, half-beef, half-pork smoked sausage, served inside a warm bun, and, if you so desire, smothered with mustard, chopped onions, and a spicy chili sauce.
-I went to Ben’s recently with a friend and tried the half-smoke for the first time.
+Folks go to Ben’s for the homey ambience, and for the ultra cheap and usually tasty food.
+Most famous is the half-smoke sandwich, a 1/4-pound, half-beef, half-pork smoked sausage, served inside a warm bun and, if you so desire, smothered with mustard, chopped onions, and a spicy chili sauce.
+I went to Ben’s recently with a friend and tried the half-smoke for the first time, sans the chili sauce and onions.
 And though it is near sacrilege in this city to admit it, I didn’t care for it.
-My friend, who ordered the half-smoke plus cheese fries, says it’s because I chose not to top off my half-smoke with the chili sauce and onions.
+My friend, who ordered the half-smoke plus cheese fries, says it’s because I omitted the chili sauce and onions.
 Maybe.
-What I enjoy most at Ben's are other items on the menu, like the flavorful turkey burger sub and the vegetarian chili (vegetarians take note: Ben’s has a few veggie-friendly options).
-Ben’s has locations now at Nationals Ballpark and at National Airport.
+But I do like Ben's flavorful turkey burger sub and the vegetarian chili (vegetarians take note: Ben’s has a few veggie-friendly options).
+Ben’s has locations now at Nationals Park, in the Atlas District, and at National Airport.